 |Nothing but water 30 mins pre-fight|

 |After fight – have a good meal of whatever you like to replenish!|

 The carbs are low in quantity, regular and of low glycaemic index (GI) choices during the day.
 Basmati rice, sweet potato and oats (porridge) are all low GI, which means they are slowly digested and absorbed to give a more sustained release of energy, as opposed to the surge in blood sugar other carbs, like sugar, give.

 Following the weigh-in carbs are a mixture of high and low GI sources.
 The high GI ones are to get the depleted stores up as rapidly as possible before the fight, whilst the low GI choices (oatcakes) are to stop the fighter crashing (running out of energy) in the ring, and give him the edge to fight that little bit longer; this could be the edge he needs over a faltering opponent!

-He’ll have partially dehydrated himself during the day in order to keep his weight down, but it’s imperative that he rehydrates before the fight, as lack of fluid will limit performance more than any other nutrition inadequacy.
-For this reason he could make use of commercial isotonic sports drinks, aswell as sipping (so as not to bloat himself) water frequently before the fight.
+He’ll have partially dehydrated himself (to lose water weight) during the day in order to keep his weight down, but it’s imperative that he rehydrates before the fight, as lack of fluid will limit performance more than any other nutrition inadequacy.
+For this reason he could make use of commercial isotonic sports drinks, as well as sipping (so as not to bloat himself) water frequently before the fight.
 Lightly splashing water on the brow before the fight is a useful hydrating tip as this will help keep him cool and reduce sweating, and hence water loss, and will also help reduce the risk of sweat running into the eyes.